Amsterdam BANGS is NOT a free Fringe Festival. We are not the fringe of the fringe. We are BANGS. Something completely different!

 With BANGS, we do not decide for you what is valuable.

-We have sent money to Palestine since the first edition of BANGS.
+We have sent money to Palestine since the first edition of BANGS two years ago.
 There is no reason to change that.
-Attention has drifted away from Israel’s genocidal campaign against Palestinians.
-But we know that Israel cannot exist while Palestine still exists: A settler state is founded on genocide – the erasure of native peoples from the face of the Earth – and it will only cease being perceived as a settler state once that process is done.
-Look at the U.S.: Most people do not think about it as a settler state.
+Gaza has experienced over 1000 days of genocide.
+Israel cannot exist while Palestine still exists: A settler state is founded on genocide – the erasure of native peoples from the face of the Earth – and it will only cease being perceived as a settler state once that process is done.
+Look at the U.S.: Most people do not think about it as a settler state built on the massacre of indigenous peoples.
 Not because it is not, but because the genocidal founding of the country lies in the past and was so effective that the country has become recognised as legitimate, and with time, normalised – despite indigenous peoples still resisting the U.S. Empire.

 BANGS will not contribute to the normalisation of genocide.
-Gaza is under increased siege even after the peace agreement and remains the largest open air prison of the world.
-And Israel has not calmed its aggression but expanded its scope.
-Not only by going to war with Iran but by expanding its occupation of land further into Lebanon.
+Gaza is under increased siege even after the ceasefire agreement and remains the largest open air prison of the world.
+This is more true than ever, now that the US-headed so-called “Board of Peace” is planning on taking control of the strip.
+Israel has not calmed its aggression but expanded its scope.
+Not only by going to war with Iran and increasing annexations in the West Bank, but also by expanding its occupation further into Lebanon.

 This year, we will show everyone that no matter how grim it gets, you won’t get us to stop grinning.
 The city is ours.
-It belongs to Palestine, to Lebanon, to Muslims, to Anti-Zionists, to Arabs, to Queers, to refugees, to anarchists, to Black folk, to the Mad, to anyone who says
+It belongs to us.
+It belongs to Palestine, to Lebanon, to Muslims, to Anti-Zionists, to Arabs, to Queers, to refugees, to anarchists, to Black folk, to the Mad, the Crip, the Wild, the clown, the drag, to anyone who says